Summer Conference in Middlebury, Indiana

 Saturday, June 27, 2026

-9:30 am – ADSF: Where we started and where we are today (the ADSF team)
+9:15 am — ADSF: Where we started and where we are today, Emma Miller, Naomi Kramer Yoder, Saloma Miller Furlong, Eythana Miller

-10:45 am – Panel of students receiving scholarships from ADSF: Sharon Beachy, Katie Fisher, Marigold Kempf (moderated by Rose Fisher)
+10:30 am — Panel of students receiving scholarships from ADSF: Katie Fisher, MJ Kempf, TBD (moderated by Rose Fisher)

-1:45 pm – Individual stories from medical professionals: Harley Yoder, Freeman Miller, Laura Buress
+1:45 pm — Individual stories from medical professionals: Harley Yoder, Albert Miller, Laura Buress, moderated by Freeman Miller

 3:00 pm — Break

-4:00 pm – Individual stories from those in STEM: Leon Hostetler, Derek Miller, Harley Troyer
+3:30 pm — Individual stories from those in STEM and Industry: Harley Troyer, Michael Walker, Steve Yoder

 Want to help spread the word about the conference?
 Please share online as widely as you like.
 To help spread the word in your community, you can also download and print our conference poster by clicking the button below.
 We thank you kindly for your your help!